k3nzz/fun-dumpster/README.md

 fun-dumpster
 ============

-Practice repository for small scraps and bits.
-Mostly JavaScript-related.
+I'm a Seattle-based graphic designer.
+This is my practice repository for small scraps and bits, mostly JavaScript-related.